Source-Proof SaaS Trial Recovery

 The best first layer is fast answer, clear qualification, then booking or escalation based on your operating rules.

-Start from a real product or buyer signal
+Start from a verified product or buyer signal

-iando identifies stalled activation, pricing clicks, product-qualified actions, onboarding blockers, help requests, no-show reschedules, security-review questions, partner notes, and expansion signals.
+iando identifies the source record and owner behind stalled activation, pricing clicks, product-qualified actions, onboarding blockers, help requests, no-show reschedules, security-review questions, partner notes, and expansion signals.

 Capture the blocker and seller-ready context